 See Related: Things to Do in Paradise Valley, Montana

 US Route 26 is the starting point for the Oregon Trail Historic Byway, which begins at the state line between Wyoming and Nebraska.
 The closest we can come to stepping back in time is a trip with Historic Trails West.

 There are additional options for overnight wagon trips and half-day horseback rides on the Oregon Trail.
 In addition to providing a once-in-a-lifetime experience, this beautiful site teaches visitors about the history of the Oregon Trail.

 See Related: Friend Vacation Ideas

 5. Revisit the Past at the Fort Caspar Museum

 Address: 4001 Fort Caspar Rd, Casper, WY 82604, United States

 Visitors to the Fort Caspar Museum can see replicas of the Mormon ferry that served Casper from 1847-1849.
-Historical materials relating to the history of Fort Caspar and Casper, as well as Natrona County and central Wyoming, are the Fort Caspar Museum’s primary focus.
+Historical materials relating to the history of Fort Caspar and Casper and Natrona County and central Wyoming are the Fort Caspar Museum’s primary focus.

 The Fort Caspar Museum even has an exhibit about the mummy that includes photos and stories about American Indian mythology.